brendannee/Bikesy-Backend/README.md

 ## Fold profiledb and osmdb into a compiled graph
-You have to pass in each of the flt files you downloaded above that cover every part of the area that you'd like route on.

 Specify the weights you'd like to apply to each link type
     gs_compile_gdb -o bayarea.osmdb -p bayarea.profiledb -s "motorway:100" -s "motorway_link:100" -s "trunk:1.2" -s "trunk_link:1.2" -s "primary:1.1" -s "primary_link:1.1" -s "secondary:1" -s "secondary_link:1" -s "residential:1" -s "living_street:1" -s "steps:3" -s "track:1.1" -s "pedestrian:1.1" -s "path:1.1" -s "cycleway:0.9" -c "lane:0.9" -c "track:0.9" -c "path:0.9" -b "designated:0.9" -b "yes:0.9" -r "bicycle:0.9" -a "private:100" -a "no:100" bayarea.gdb